CS3398-Changelings-Aye/GigaBIte/README.md

 * Nisa Lateef: Found a database that is used as a way to allow the user to access basic categories that they desire for their recipe.
 Coded a welcome page that introduces the bot and it's authors.
 Also found another database that can be used for recipes to expand the amount of ingridents the bot can recommend.
 Artifacts correspanding to these can be found in the branch Nisa and integrated into cogs.

 * Wilson Benitez: Worked closely with Dalton on setting up the cook command of the bot which allows a user to search through a database and return a recipe with the ingredients.
+Also made sure that any extra information was dumped out and only showed the important parts of the recipe.
+Made sure it looked nice, space wise and capitalization, even color.

 ## Next Steps